1. GET A DOSE OF MEMPHIS MUSIC HISTORY

 6. ATTRACTIONS AND TOURS

-• Memphis Zoo, consistently rated #1 in the country and one of 3 zoos with pandas
+• Memphis Zoo, consistently rated top 5 in the country with 3,500+ animals

 • The National Civil Rights Museum, an interactive museum focused on the Civil Rights movement